 There’s no doubt that airplanes are much more pleasant since smoking was banned onboard.
 So are movie theaters, offices, and most other places.
 Why not extend that pleasant atmosphere to bars, restaurants, and casinos, too?
 I can tell you from personal experience how much better it is to play poker in the local casinos since they barred smoking from those rooms a couple of years ago.
 Too bad that hasn’t been expanded to the rest of the casino yet.

-Yes, cigarettes are legal, and I’m not one of those who thinks they should be made illegal — in fact, I think you should have the right to put whatever you want into your own body! — but your right to use a legal product should end where it infringes on my right to have dinner or a drink or play blackjack without going home with my clothes smelling like an ashtray just because I sat next to you.
+Yes, cigarettes are legal, and I’m not one of those who thinks they should be made illegal — in fact, I think you should have the right to put whatever you want into your own body! — but your right to use a legal product should end where it infringes on my right to have dinner or a drink or play poker without going home with my clothes smelling like an ashtray just because I sat next to you.